selik/xport/README.rst

-The ``to_rows`` function expects an iterable of iterables, like a list of tuples.
+The ``from_rows`` function expects an iterable of iterables, like a list of tuples.
 In this case, the column labels have not been specified and will automatically be assigned as 'x0', 'x1', 'x2', ..., 'xM'.

 .. code:: python